 - Improved coordination between both brain hemispheres

-- Strengthens neural networks in the brain
+- ber neural networks in the brain

-How to Practice Hakini Mudra
+How to do Hakini Mudra?

-- Place your tongue against the roof of the mouth and breathe comfortably
+- Place your tongue against the roof of the mouth and breathe comfortably.

 The flow of energy is promoted by keeping the fingertips connected, so make sure that they are touching each other throughout.
 The practice is known to boost brain power and memory, but for best results should be included in your Yoga practice for at least 45 minutes a day or in 3 intervals of 15 minutes each.